 I am Lecturer at the Department of Computing at Imperial College London.
-I am heading the human-in-the-loop computing group and I am one of three academic leading the Biomedical Image Analysis, BioMedIA group.
+I am heading the human-in-the-loop computing group and I am one of four academics leading the Biomedical Image Analysis, BioMedIA collaboratory.
 I co-create intensively with King’s College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.

-My teaching is focused on High Performance Computing, Machine Learning, Image Analysis, Computer Graphics and Visualisation.
+My teaching is focused on real-time computing, Machine Learning, Image Analysis, Computer Graphics and Visualisation.

 et al., 2015, Fast Volume Reconstruction From Motion Corrupted Stacks of 2D Slices, IEEE Transactions on Medical Imaging, Vol:34, ISSN:0278-0062, Pages:1901-1913